Skip to main content

 As educational psychologists (EPs), we are often called upon to support children and families experiencing high levels of conflict, control, or withdrawal.
 In such cases, traditional behavioural strategies may fall short.

-We recently hosted an AEP webinar on NVR, delivered by Deputy Principal Educational Psychologist, Carina Embeita, who also works as a family therapist and MVR practitioner, and is currently an honorary research fellow at UCL.
-Carina covered the background and concepts behind NVR and how these can be used in EP work.
+We recently hosted a webinar on NVR with Dr Carina Embeita, Educational Psychologist, Systemic Family Therapist and NVR Practitioner, who is currently also an honorary research fellow at UCL.
+Speaking in an independent capacity, Carina covered the background and concepts behind NVR and how these can be used in EP work.

 What is NVR?

 Developed by Haim Omer in the early 2000s, NVR supports parents and carers of children presenting with violent, controlling, or self-destructive behaviours.
-Rooted in the principles of peaceful resistance, the approach helps adults resist harmful behaviour without resorting to punishment or withdrawal.
+Rooted in the principles of peaceful resistance, the approach helps adults re-establish their presence and connection with the children and young people, by resisting their harmful behaviours through de-escalation, self control, non-violent resistance methods and reconciliation, without resorting to punishment or withdrawal

 Rather than focusing on changing the child’s behaviour directly, NVR strengthens the adult’s self-control, presence, and relational influence.
-Widely used across Europe, it is increasingly adopted by CAMHS, parenting services, and EPs in the UK.
+Widely used across Europe, it is increasingly adopted by CAMHS, Social Services, and other professionals in the UK.

 NVR is grounded in key psychological and systemic concepts: